WebGeneralisation/VisualiseAlgorithms/README.md

 This is a project that enables you to demonstrate, what an algorithm does, by visualising single processing steps.

 ### Introduction
-Therefore, we've got a JSON-specification, that describes you how to define a corresponding 'DemoFile'.
+Therefore, we developed a JSON-specification, that describes you how to define a corresponding 'DemoJSON-file'.

 * Basic Object: **"DemoCollection"**, which contains:
 	- type